 Previously, Theros was Head Coach and General Manager of the Yellowstone Quake where he established that the Cody, Wyoming, club as a perennial contender in the NA3HL over three seasons through 2017/18.
 In 2015, Theros became head coach of the Quake.
 He took the team from last in the NA3HL Frontier Division to first place his first year as the bench boss and a trip to the Fraser Cup.
 He continued his success over the next two years with his teams to become division champions and earned two more trips out to Chicago for the Fraser Cup Championship.

 Theros was also selected for the NA3HL Top Prospects tournament as a Coach to represent the Frontier division in all three seasons as well.
 Theros developed many of his players throughout moving them onto college and for the next level of junior hockey.
 Theros tenure with the Quake ended with a final record of 128-29-5-7 in the three years, making him the winningest coach in Quake History.

-Before taking over the Quake, Theros had been an Assistant Coach for Holy Family Fire High School in Victoria, Minnesota.
-During his five-year tenure, the Fire were a top team in Minnesota, with a record of 88-38-3 and a ranking of 8th in the state in AA.
-The last two seasons, Theros was with Holy Family.
-The Fire boasted records of 19-5-1 and 17-6-1.
-Under Theros the Fire advanced numerous players to the junior ranks and to college hockey, including six who were awarded Division 1 scholarships.
+Before taking over the Quake, Theros had been an Assistant Coach for Holy Family Catholic Fire High School in Victoria, Minnesota.
+During his five-year tenure, the Fire were a top team in Minnesota, with a record of 88-37-3 and a ranking of 8th in the state in AA.
+The last two seasons Theros was with Holy Family, the Fire boasted records of 19-5-1 and 17-6-1, where he was a key person in the movement of multiple players to the USHL, NAHL and other Junior Leagues.